 Step 2- Gather Information For Your Application/ Request

-It’s advisable to have as much information as possible on hand when making your request to the city council regarding tree removal.
+It’s advisable to have as much information as possible on hand when making your request to the city council regarding trees near or overhanging your property.
 Record your reasons for wanting the tree removed and provide evidence that can be in the form of photographs to attach to your application if you are sending a letter.

 Some of the reasons you might give your city for wanting a tree removed include:

 The city will use the information you provide to decide whether they need to act immediately, approve your request, or send someone to check the tree first.
 If it can help your course, you can choose to be around when they visit to show them where the tree is and explain why it should be removed.